 If you are going away in a large group or as a family you may also benefit from a couple, family or group travel insurance policy.
 Taking out a policy that covers more than one person can work out cheaper than multiple individual policies.
 You may wish to consider that if an individual has a pre-existing condition, this can increase the cost of cover as a whole.
 This will however mean that if the trip is cancelled due to the individual's pre-existing condition then each insured person on the policy should be covered.

 If you are going on a cruise or winter sports holiday you need to ensure that you have the right cover on your policy for your trip.
 Some insurers cover cruises and winter sports as standard but with some, you will have to add this as an optional extra.
 Not having the right cover could mean an insurer refuses to pay out should you need to claim.
-Find out more about the different pet insurance types in our article, 'What are the different types of travel insurance?'
+Find out more about the different travel insurance types in our article, 'What are the different types of travel insurance?'

 Read all policy documents carefully so you know all activities you are planning to take part in are covered under your policy.